blkrn28/NSA-group-project/Process for Configuring and Managing Domain Controllers, and Server Roles in a Windows Server 2022 Environment.md

-# **Process for Configuring and Managing Domain Controllers, Group Policies, and Server Roles in a Windows Server 2022 Environment**
+# **Process for Configuring and Managing Domain Controllers, and Server Roles in a Windows Server 2022 Environment**

 ---

 ## **Process Name and Purpose**

 **Process Name**:
-**Configuring and Managing Domain Controllers, Group Policies, and Server Roles in a Windows Server 2022 Environment**
+**Configuring and Managing Domain Controllers, and Server Roles in a Windows Server 2022 Environment**

 **Purpose**:
 The purpose of this document is to provide a comprehensive, step-by-step guide for the configuration and management of **Domain Controllers**, **Group Policies**, and key **server roles** within a **Windows Server 2022** environment.
 This process ensures the secure setup of Active Directory, DNS, and other server roles essential for an efficient and stable IT infrastructure.
 By following this guide, system administrators can establish a domain environment that meets both functional and security requirements, while ensuring compliance with organizational standards and best practices.